Temple University: 21st century

+On July 3, 2024, Temple's Board of Trustees announced it has appointed John Fry as its 15th president.

 Campus

 Temple University has six campuses and sites across Pennsylvania, plus international campuses in Rome and Japan.

 Pennsylvania campuses

 Main campus

-The main campus is in North Philadelphia, about 1.5 mi north of Center City.
+Temple's main campus is in the Cecil B. Moore neighborhood of North Philadelphia, about 1.5 mi north of Center City.
 It occupies 118 acre.

-The campus has landmarks which have accrued over its history.
-O'Connor Plaza surrounds the Founder's Garden between Polett Walk and Liacouras Walk.
-The bronze statue of an owl, the university's mascot, is at the centre of main campus.